AzureCR/notation-ado-task/docs/sign-verify-images-pipeline.md

 </details>

-**Option 2**: manually specify an artifact reference with digest and sign it.
+**Option 2**: Manually specify an artifact reference with digest and sign it.
 You need to fill out the required values according to the inputs reference.

 <details>